 10. Misaki (Boys and Girls in the City)

 Misaki had a rough go in the Natsumi/Hikaru era.
-She was rejected, constantly fought with Natsumi and as a result came off like a sloppy, quarrelsome housemate.
+She was rejected by Hikaru, constantly fought with Natsumi and as a result came off like a sloppy, quarrelsome housemate.
 What a difference two people leaving the house can make.
 In the Post Natsumi/Hikaru era, Misaki revealed herself to be a faux den mother of sorts.
 She found love with Brynes and their conflict resolution was legendarily efficient.